0

 You will need to provide:

-• a completed CTO tourism management timeline (download and save a copy for your use) that includes all milestones and deliverables
+• A completed CTO tourism management timeline (XLS - download and save a copy for your use) that includes all milestones and deliverables

 Additionally, nonprofit entities must provide:

 Applications are first vetted through an internal compliance review to ensure eligibility and that all required materials have been submitted.
-Incomplete applications may be rejected.
+Incomplete or ineligible applications including applications with ineligible expenses may be rejected.
+Failure to comply with all application instructions may result in an automatic denial.

 The Colorado Tourism Office (CTO) will appoint a committee to review eligible applications.
-Grants will be awarded based on applications scores, availability of grant funding, and CTO final approval.
+Grants will be awarded based on merit, availability of grant funding, and CTO final approval.

 Reviewers will prioritize applications that include:

-• an applicant with a track record of effective work, evident through strong letters of support
+• An applicant with a track record of effective work.

-• demonstration that the project will advance one or more of the secondary criteria
+• Demonstration that the project will advance one or more of the shared industry priorities.

-The committee will score applications on these criteria:
+The committee will review applications on these criteria:

-Once an application is approved, OEDIT must execute a formal grant agreement with the awarded applicant before the applicant obligates or spends any grant funds.
-Grant funds will be awarded after the formal grant agreement start date.
+All grant awards are contingent until there is a fully executed grant agreement between the applicant and CTO.
+Execution of a grant agreement with CTO signifies the applicant’s acceptance of the terms and conditions of the grant agreement and the grant guidelines.
+Grant funds will be awarded after the executed grant agreement effective date.
 Expenses incurred before a formal grant agreement is executed are not allowable expenses.

 The Colorado Tourism Office's goal is to provide grant funds upfront.
-Funds are subject to approval by the State Controller's Office yearly, so we may award funds on a reimbursement basis.
+Funds are subject to approval by the State Controller's Office yearly, so we reserve the right to award funds on a reimbursement basis.

 Grantees must: